stanleygvi/Splitify/README.md

 **What we don't do**:
 - We do not add, remove, or change any tracks in your public playlists without your explicit instruction.
 - We do not create or modify any private playlists unless requested in future features.

-### `playlist-read-collaborative`

-**Why we need it**:
-This scope allows us to access collaborative playlists, where multiple users can add and edit tracks.
-If you want to split or process any collaborative playlists with Splitify, this permission is necessary to retrieve the tracks and playlists you collaborate on.

-**What we access**:
-- We only access collaborative playlists to read their contents.
-- **We do not modify** or change anything in the playlist.

-**What we don't do**:
-- We do not make any unauthorized modifications to your collaborative playlists or interfere with other users’ contributions.

 ## Your Data, Your Control